 If you are not the intended recipient (or an employee or agent responsible for delivering this facsimile transmission to the intended recipient), you are hereby notified that any disclosure, dissemination, distribution, or copying of this information is strictly prohibited and may be subject to legal restriction or sanction.
 Please notify the sender by telephone (number listed above) to arrange the return or destruction of the information and all copies.

-The fax cover sheet disclaimer template is standard across different industries, and you can revise the text to apply to health industry use and for conciseness.
+This fax cover sheet disclaimer is standard across different industries.
+You may revise the text to apply to health industry use.
 Check out these other samples of HIPAA-compliant disclaimers.

 Guarantee the Security of PHI with the iFax App

-Download the iFax App on your mobile device or sign up for the web app now.
+Download the iFax app on your mobile device or sign up for the web app today.